-FatCow has a focused spectrum of hosting plans.
-Here’s a brief overview of each.
+FatCow has a wide range of hosting plans.
+Here’s a brief overview of each type:

-Web (i.e., Shared) hosting is the bread and butter of the website hosting world.
-They consist of individual accounts on a Linux server.
+Web (i.e., Shared) hosting is the most common type of hosting in the web host world, consisting of many individual accounts on a shared Linux server.
 They can run WordPress or any application on a LAMP Stack.
 It’s a cost-effective and reliable way to run most websites.

 |Free Domain Name||1 year|

-FatCow does have a WordPress Blog Hosting plan.
-But it’s basically just their shared hosting plan with pre-installed plugins.
-See their plans.
+FatCow has a WordPress hosting plan, which is basically their shared hosting plan with pre-installed plugins.

 Dedicated Hosting is where you basically lease an entire dedicated server.
-It’s the best way to have maximum control and performance.
-FatCow has a range of competitive dedicated hosting products.
+It’s the best way to get maximum control and performance for your website.
+FatCow has a range of competitive, dedicated hosting products.

 Pros of FatCow

 FatCow’s primary advantage is its short-term pricing and plan structure.
-If you sign up for a year – you are likely to get a heavily discounted rate for the first year.
+If you sign up for a year, you will likely get a heavily discounted rate for the first year.
 Plus – FatCow doesn’t have pricing tiers.

-They have a single web hosting plan with unlimited everything.
-And that’s important because looking at pricing plans across different hosting providers can be confusing.
+What they do have is a single web hosting plan with unlimited everything, which is important because comparing pricing plans across different hosting providers can be confusing.

-FatCow makes things simple because they only have the one shared hosting plan – their “Original FatCow Plan” which usually starts at a discounted introductory price of $49/year (sometimes discounted even more at this link) – though it renews at up to $179.40 per year after.
+FatCow makes things simple because they only have one shared hosting plan – their “Original FatCow Plan,” which starts at a discounted introductory price of $5 per month, though you can get a further discounted rate by committing to a 36-month term.
+Monthly renewal pricing is $10.99.

-That shared plan includes unlimited domain add-ons, unlimited bandwidth, unlimited disk space, and databases, plus plenty of bonus features like a free SSL certificate, unlimited emails, ad credits, daily backup, and a free domain name.
+The Original FatCow Plan includes unlimited domain add-ons, unlimited bandwidth, unlimited disk space, and databases, plus many bonus features like a free SSL certificate, unlimited emails, ad credits, daily backup, and a free domain name.

 Product Simplicity & Bonuses

-Related to their simple pricing is FatCow’s stability & product focus.
-Not a lot of hosting companies have been around for as long as FatCow.
-And even fewer have stuck to their core product like FatCow has.
+Not many hosting companies have been around for as long as FatCow and even fewer have stuck to their core product like FatCow has.

-Most hosting companies try to go for growth and evolve “platforms” or a myriad of confusing product variants.
-Some of those are great.
+Most hosting companies try to go for growth and end up adding a myriad of confusing new products and add-ons.
+Some of them work.
 And in a fast-moving industry, change and upgrades are absolutely necessary.

-But it’s also refreshing to see a company stay current with technology while sticking with their product and their core market.
-It’s like a Coca-Cola version of hosting.
-For many small businesses looking for stability and predictability – FatCow’s approach is a huge advantage.
+But it’s also refreshing to see a company stay current with technology while sticking to its flagship product and its core market.
+In a way, FatCow is kind of like the Coca-Cola of web hosting, and for small businesses looking for stability and predictability – it’s a welcome approach.

-Additionally, FatCow provides a few other interesting bonus features that are a pro in aggregate.
-I like how they were one of the first to go 100% wind-powered.
+In addition, FatCow provides a few interesting bonus features that add value.
+I like that they were among the first web hosts to go 100% wind-powered.
 They include a free 1-800 number, which can be useful for some businesses.
-They also provide lots of other random bonuses – like free website design icons and a fun, friendly brand tone.
+They also provide many other random bonuses – like free website design icons and a fun, friendly brand tone.

 All positives in my book.

-When you sign up for hosting, you usually get access to an account dashboard to manage your plans, products, and any add-ons.
-You’ll also get access to your actual server’s backend where you can install software and get server information for whatever you need it for.
+When you sign up with any hosting company, you usually get access to an account dashboard to manage your plans, products, and add-ons.
+You’ll also get access to your server’s backend, where you can install common software, like WordPress, and get server information for whatever you need it for.

-Every hosting company approaches each of these three areas differently.
-And the backends of hosting companies can vary widely.
+Every hosting company has a slightly different approach, and the backends of hosting companies can vary widely.

-For FatCow’s primary audience, I’ll place their custom backend as a pro for using FatCow.
+For FatCow’s primary audience, I’m listing their custom backend in the pro column.

 Cons of FatCow

-Like any web host, FatCow Hosting has disadvantages.
+Like any web host, FatCow Hosting has its share of drawbacks.
 Here are the cons that I found while using FatCow for hosting.

-Whatever you renew at – their pricing is more expensive than direct competitors.
-HostGator renews for as little as $6.95 per month when you sign up for 3 years and $8.95 when you renew for a year.
+Whatever you renew at – FatCow’s standard pricing is higher than direct competitors, such as HostGator and Bluehost.
+HostGator renews for as little as $6.95 per month when you sign up for three years and $8.95 when you renew for a year.
 Even Web Hosting Hub renews at $8.99 per month.

-Either way – FatCow is more expensive than most if you are selecting a long-term host.
+Either way – FatCow is more expensive than most over the long term.

-Unless you are purchasing hosting from a company that *only* does WordPress such as WP Engine, “WordPress Hosting” services are just upsells with renamed benefits.
+Remember, unless you are purchasing hosting from a company that *only* does WordPress hosting, such as WP Engine, “WordPress Hosting” services are just upsold shared hosting plans with renamed benefits.

 Everything that FatCow promises in their WordPress plans is not something they can really promise.
 For example, they promise to “pre-install plugins.”
 Plugins in WordPress require 3 clicks to install.
 And the ones they pre-install usually aren’t the best ones – they are the plugins that make FatCow money.

-Another example is their promises of speed because they installed the W3 Total Cache.
-Ok, just because you install a caching plugin doesn’t make your WordPress website fast – not to mention that W3 Total Cache is not the best choice for shared hosting plans (use Super Cache instead).
-Ditto with their security promises.
+Another example is their promise of extra speed because they installed the W3 Total Cache.
+Just because you install a caching plugin doesn’t make your WordPress website fast – not to mention that W3 Total Cache is not the best choice for shared hosting plans (use WP Rocket instead).

 The last thing about their WordPress plans is that the WP Starter Plan is actually cheaper than their Original FatCow plan.
 That’s great and all, but it makes me wonder what’s missing.
 Honestly, their WP Essential Plan looks like a complete upsell with no real benefits.

-After looking at several Newfold Digital brands, these plans look like something they are rolling out across all their brands to make money and consolidate services – not something that actually fits into FatCow’s brand or normal services.
+After looking at other Newfold Digital Brands, these plans look like something they are rolling out across all their brands to make money and consolidate services – not something that actually fits into FatCow’s brand or normal services.

-Either way, FatCow’s long-term pricing, and confusing WordPress-specific offerings are solidly in the cons column for them.
+Either way, FatCow’s long-term pricing and confusing WordPress-specific offerings are drawbacks.

-Upsells are not necessarily a bad thing.
-They provide cheaper overall prices for most while providing specific services for anyone who wants to pay for them.
+Upsells can provide cheaper overall prices for most while providing specific services for anyone who wants to pay for them.

-They can also be bad when they confuse customers and devalue the actual product.
-This point is where FatCow fails.
+But upsells can also be bad if they confuse customers and devalue the product.
+This is where FatCow fails.

 They offer upsells in checkout and in their backend.
 Instead of complementing their services, they overlap with key features.
 Several also come pre-checked (I almost bought Google Apps for no reason).

-Like I mentioned in the pros section, FatCow does have a simple and straightforward backend.
+As mentioned in the pros section, FatCow has a simple and straightforward backend.
 However, it’s also a custom backend (not cPanel).
 This means that if you are looking for more advanced functionality or are already used to cPanel at a previous host – you’ll find FatCow’s backend to be annoying.